dektrium/yii2-user/docs/overriding-controllers.md

 Overriding controllers
 ======================

-Sometimes you may need to override default Yii2-user controllers.
-It is really easy and takes two steps.
+The default Yii2-user controllers provide a lot of functionality that is sufficient for general use cases.
+But sometimes you may need to extend that functionality and add some logic that suits your needs.

 Step 1: Create new controller
 -----------------------------

-First of all you need to create new controller under your own namespace (it is recommended to use `app\controllers\user`) and extend it from needed Yii2-user controller.
+First of all you should create new controller under your own namespace (it is recommended to use `app\controllers\user`) and extend it from the controller you want to override.

 For example, if you want to override AdminController you should create `app\controllers\user\AdminController` and extend it from `dektrium\user\controllers\AdminController`: